Two-pink-deckchairs-on-lawn

 A CTA is a prompt for your user to take an action.
 That action might be to follow a link, to contact you or to buy something.

 Effective CTAs are clear and descriptive, so users know exactly what to expect.
 They’re displayed at the perfect time, when the user is ready for them.
-And they take the user to the correct page or process, with no broken links or dead-ends.
+And they take the user to the correct page or process, with seamless continuity and no broken links or dead-ends.

 To make the CTA even more effective, you can introduce it with an enticing text description.